 Other Procedures to Treat Sleep Apnea and Snoring

 Uvulopalatopharyngoplasty or UPPP Surgery

-UPPP is a sleep surgery that may include the remove of the tonsils or adenoids, or both.
+UPPP is asleep surgery that may include the removal of the tonsils or adenoids or both.
 The goal of the surgery is to widen the airway so that breathing will not be obstructed.